zmike/zmike.github.io/about.md

 My name is Mike Blumenkrantz, and I do code super good.
 Eventually.
 I heard that people will think I write better code if I blog about it, so I'm here to do the equivalent of posting my gym mirror flexing on Insta.

+Everything here is written based on my current understandings of topics, and I won't be going back to edit if I've made mistakes (though I'm certainly interested in hearing about them if I've made any!).
+Similarly, code snippets posted may not reflect code that eventually gets merged, as I'm just blogging while I solve problems.

 ### More Information

 After completing a degree in Philosophy, I fell into a deep hole of Open Source contributions and have been trying to escape ever since.
 I've done work on EFL/Enlightenment, the Servo browser, Wayland protocol specifications, ccache, and Mesa drivers among other things.